So, you’re on our way to becoming a crypto buff and you're ready to get trading! But, where do you start?

 Jesse thought that he could do a better job.
 He knew he could create a secure cryptocurrency exchange which would help people trust in the system and bring crypto into the mainstream!

 So, he created Kraken.
-He focussed on security when creating Kraken; hackers were never going to get past his security system.
+He focused on security when creating the exchange; hackers were never going to get past his security system.
 And so far, it has worked — Kraken has never been hacked.

 Now, Kraken aims to be the exchange that offers the widest range of cryptocurrencies that you can buy using fiat currencies (USD, EUR, JPY, etc.).

 Around the same time, the founders of Coinbase were also thinking they could create an exchange to rival Mt Gox.
 However, Coinbase was created with a slightly different aim in mind.
 It wanted to be the easiest-to-use cryptocurrency exchange available!

 It was designed to be a similar style to PayPal so that users could easily move into the crypto world without being frightened by new technology.